Distant and neglected voices: Europe…

 Where are all the female linguists?
 If we look at most histories of linguistics, women are either completely absent or relegated to footnotes.
-Of the 1,500 entries in the first edition of Harro Stammerjohann’s Lexicon grammaticorum (1996) just twenty are devoted to women, and these are largely restricted to women active in the nineteenth and twentieth centuries.
+Of the 1,500 entries in the first edition of Harro Stammerjohann’s Lexicon grammaticorum (1996) just twenty are devoted to women, and these are largely restricted to women active in the 19th and 20th centuries.
 A mere handful of names were added to the second edition (2009).
 Whilst the canon in other fields has been thoroughly revised, women’s voices in the history of linguistics are still difficult to detect.
 And the further we go back in time, the more distant they become.

 Why is this?
 Part of the problem lies in how we understand the term ‘linguist’.
-We need a broad definition of the term, since before the twentieth century women were largely excluded from those institutional contexts in which formal grammars or dictionaries were written.
+We need a broad definition of the term, since before the 20th century women were largely excluded from those institutional contexts in which formal grammars or dictionaries were written.
 That is not to say that there are no female authors of metalinguistic texts.
-An interesting case is Marguerite Buffet who in seventeenth-century France wrote a volume of observations on the good usage of French specifically aimed at women (Nouvelles observations sur la langue françoise, 1668).
-Similarly, in 1740 Johanna Corleva (1698-1752) published a Dutch translation of Port-Royal’s celebrated general and rational grammar.
+An interesting case is Marguerite Buffet who in 17th-century France wrote a volume of observations on the good usage of French specifically aimed at women (Nouvelles observations sur la langue françoise, 1668).
+Similarly, in 1740, Johanna Corleva (1698-1752) published a Dutch translation of Port-Royal’s celebrated general and rational grammar.
 In Portugal, in 1786, Francisca de Chantal Álvares (1745-?) produced a compendium of Portuguese grammar for the use of female pupils who studied in convent schools, the Breve Compendio da Gramatica Portugueza para uso das Meninas que se educaõ no Mosteiro da Vizitaçaõ de Lisboa, at a time when the majority of women did not have access to formal education.

 Indeed, even before this, women were the intended dedicatees and recipients of some of the earlier vernacular grammars in Europe.
 The Gramática de la lengua castellana (1492) by Antonio de Nebrija, the very first printed grammar of a vernacular language in Europe, was, for example, commissioned by Queen Isabella I of Castile and, according to Juan de Valdés, was meant to be of benefit, ‘para las damas de la sereníssima doña Isabel’ (‘for the ladies-in-waiting of Her Very Serene Highness Queen Isabel’).
 In Italy, a Friulian lady, Maria Savorgnan, may well have been the inspiration for the Venetian humanist Pietro Bembo to compose the Prose della volgar lingua (1525), one of the most influential linguistic and literary texts in the Italian tradition.